-The 702T can be set to play back all valid sound files in a folder.
-Files will play back in their order they were placed in the folder.
+The 722 can be set to play back all (playable) audio files in a folder.
+Files will play back in their order in the folder.
 Autoplay can be set with the following options:

-- Disabled auto playback is off - Play all all files in the folder will play, then stop when all files have been played - Repeat one the selected file will play back continuously until stopped by the user - Repeat all all files in the folder will play in succession, then repeat until stopped by the user
+- Disabled auto playback is off - Play all all files in the directory will play, then stop when all files have been played - Repeat one the selected file will play back, then continue until - Repeat all all files in the directory will play in succession, then repeat until stopped by the user